jonathanhogg/flitter/docs/physics.md

 ### `!adhesion`

-`!adhesion` creates an attractive/repulsive force that applies to all pairs of particles that overlap.
-It is proportional to the amount of the overlap times the particle pair distance minus an "adhesion distance".
-The result is that two particles that touch will draw towards each other until they reach the adhesion distance and then will begin to repel each other.
+`!adhesion` creates a combined attractive/repulsive force that applies to all pairs of particles that touch.
+The force acts to maintain an *adhesion distance* between pairs of particles while they are in contact.

-The adhesion distance is determined by the `overlap` attribute which should be between `0` and `1`.
+The adhesion distance is determined by the `overlap` attribute, which should be between `0` and `1`.
 At `0`, no overlap is tolerated (resulting in the equivalent of a `!collision` force with `power=2`) and at `1`, the smaller particle will be drawn completely within the larger.